Felipe VI: International agenda

-Since his proclamation as king on 19 June 2014, Felipe VI has visited, as of 15 October 2025, 61 sovereign countries on four continents, in 149 official visits abroad (The number of countries includes Puerto Rico, which has the status of "Commonwealth of the United States").
+Since his proclamation as king on 19 June 2014, Felipe VI has visited, as of 8 August 2026, 61 sovereign countries on four continents, in 162 official visits abroad (The number of countries includes Puerto Rico, which has the status of "Commonwealth of the United States").
 The first international trip was to the Vatican City on 30 June 2014, to meet with the Pope.
-The last one was a State visit to China, from 9 to 13 November 2025.
+The last one was to Cali, Colombia on 7 August 2026, to attend the inauguration of Abelardo de la Espriella as president of Colombia.

-Most of his visits have been to European countries (24 countries in 86 visits), followed by American countries (19 countries in 39 visits), Asian (13 countries in 17 visits) and African (5 countries in 7 visits).
+Most of his visits have been to European countries (24 countries in 91 visits), followed by American countries (19 countries in 47 visits), Asian (13 countries in 17 visits) and African (5 countries in 7 visits).
 He has never visited an Oceanian country as a king; as prince of Asturias, he visited Australia and New Zealand in 1990.